anthonyrisinger/riprompt/README.md

 1. Go to ChatGPT settings
 2. Click on "Custom Instructions"
 3. Copy [`spe-rip.txt`](spe-rip.txt?raw=1) (100% consumes one block)
-4. Optionally include in the "How would you like ChatGPT to respond?":
+4. (optional) Include in the "What would you like ChatGPT to know about you to provide better responses?":

    ```
    Allow Recursive Insight Prompt (RIP) to guide you in all ways a prompt can.